 The Lehigh Valley Trust Building was built in 1911 as the headquarters for The Lehigh Valley Trust Company.
 The building is designed with turn-of-the-century architecture, four marble-fluted pillars, elaborate tapestries, original Hess’s chandeliers, and four stainless steel vaults.
 Perhaps the most impressive feature of the building is the 900 square foot stained-glass ceiling fashioned with refined Victorian persona.
-In 2004, the Jaindl family purchased the building to restore the property to its original grandeur.

 The Lehigh Valley Trust Company was founded on July 14th, 1886 at 636 Hamilton Street in Allentown, Pennsylvania with initial capital of $250,000.
 The company would play a key role in the city’s economic prosperity through the early 20th century.

 Marcus Charles Lawrence Kline, a Muhlenberg College graduate and prominent figure in the Lehigh Valley takes over presidency of the Lehigh Valley Trust Company.
 He plays a major role in the shaping of the Lehigh Valley Trust Building in Allentown.